daniel-devi/Movie-Reservation/readme.md

 # Movie Reservation System

 The **Movie Reservation System** is a backend service that allows users to reserve movie tickets.
 It includes features such as user authentication, movie and showtime management, seat reservation functionality, and reporting on reservations.
 The goal of this project is to implement complex business logic, data modeling, and relationships in a real-world application.
-Built with ReactDj - ReactTS, Django and Django rest framework

 ---

 ## Requirements